Eomys/pyleecan-doc/test.contribution.rst

 - GMSH : test using GMSH
 - DEAP : test using DEAP

+The complete list is available in the file pyleecan/pytest.ini

 The following command is an example to execute only validations test that don't use FEMM:
 ::